Upper Saddle River, New Jersey: Local government

 Upper Saddle River is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
-The governing body is composed of a Mayor and a Borough Council comprising six council members, with all positions elected at-large.
-A Mayor is elected directly by the voters to a four-year term of office.
-The Borough Council is composed of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
-The Borough form of government used by Upper Saddle River is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
+The governing body is comprised of a mayor and a borough council, with all positions elected at-large.
+A mayor is elected directly by the voters to a four-year term of office.
+The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
+The borough form of government used by Upper Saddle River is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2024, the mayor is Republican Arman Fardanesh, who was appointed to fill a vacant seat with a term expiring December 31, 2023.
-Members of the Borough Council are Council President Jonathan W. Ditkoff (R, 2025), Steven F. DiMartino (R, 2023), Sarah Drennan (R, 2025), Joanne Florio (R, 2024), Richard Lyons (R, 2024); appointed to serve an unexpired term) and Roger Masi (R, 2023; elected to serve an unexpired term of office).
+As of 2024, the mayor is Republican Arman Fardanesh, who is a term expiring December 31, 2027.
+Members of the Borough Council are Council President Jonathan W. Ditkoff (R, 2025), Sarah Drennan (R, 2025), Joanne Florio (R, 2024), Donna A. Friedlander (R, 2026), Richard Lyons (R, 2024; elected to serve an unexpired term) and Roger Masi (R, 2026).

 Mayor Joanne Minichetti resigned from office in October 2022 over issues related to the construction of a sports facility in the borough.
 Councilmember Arman Fardanesh was appointed in November to fill Minichetti's vacant seat expiring in December 2023.
 In December, Richard Lyons was appointed to Fardanesh's vacant council seat expiring in December 2024.

-In July 2021, the Borough Council appointed Sarah Drennan to occupy the seat expiring in December 2022 that became vacant following the resignation of Douglas Rotella.
+In July 2021, the borough council appointed Sarah Drennan to occupy the seat expiring in December 2022 that became vacant following the resignation of Douglas Rotella.
 In the November 2021 general election, Drennan was elected to serve the remainder of the term of office.

-In March 2019, the Borough Council selected Douglas Rotella from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2019 that had been held by Thomas H. Hafner until he resigned from office the previous month.
+In March 2019, the borough council selected Douglas Rotella from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2019 that had been held by Thomas H. Hafner until he resigned from office the previous month.